Andrew-157/c-http-server/README.md

 - Add a client to be able to simulate sending chunked requests, requests of wrong format, etc.
 - Trying writing response in 2 calls to write

+Open Questions:

+- How to read from socket, I mean for how long?
+Is just calling `recv` until it returns 0 enough?